-- Healthy children age 24-59 months with any incomplete PCV series: 1 dose PCV - For other catch-up guidance, see Table 2.
+- Healthy children ages 2-4 years with any incomplete PCV series: 1 dose PCV - For other catch-up guidance, see Table 2.

-Note: PCV13 and PCV15 can be used interchangeably for children who are healthy or have underlying conditions.
-PCV15 is not indicated for children who have received 4 doses of PCV13 or another age appropriate complete PCV13 series.
+Note: For children without risk conditions, PCV20 is not indicated if they have received 4 doses of PCV13 or PCV15 or another age appropriate complete PCV series.